SVRTK/neonatal-low-field-mri-analysis/README.md

 Automated analysis tools for neonatal MRI at 64mT
 ====================

-This repository contains DL pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis neonatal brain MRI.
+This repository contains DL pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis of neonatal brain MRI at 64mT.

 - The repository, scripts and models were designed and created at the Department of Early Life Imaging, King's College London.